bniedermeyer/component-libraries-with-angular-cli/post.md

  * Public API Surface of my-new-library
  */

-export * from './lib/my-lib-module.module';
+export * from './lib/my-lib.module';
 ```

 Let's have our library have a component that is a button that will count and display the number of times it's been clicked.
+Each time it is clicked it should also emit an event to let any parent component know that the count has changed and what the current count is.

 First let's generate our component.